Boundary Definitions

 • by adjudication, in which you present facts to an adjudicator who investigates and arrives at a legally binding decision;

-• by a decision of the Adjudicator to Land Registry - which is a court within the Tribunals Service of the Ministry of Justice;
+• by a decision of the Land Registration Tribunal - which is a court within the Tribunals Service of the Ministry of Justice;

 • by a judgment handed down at a County Court or the High Court.